 Driving in London can become a costly exercise if you’re not prepared.
 Before heading out to drive it’s important to study the road rules – the most common types of PCN notices in particular, as more than a million of them were handed out in 2018 alone.

-At Splend, we’ve helped thousands of on-demand drivers earn an income by driving our PCO cars with platforms such as Uber.
+At Splend, we’ve helped thousands of on-demand drivers earn an income by subscribing to drive our PCO cars with platforms such as Uber.
 During this time we’ve gathered and studied a lot of data, and also asked our top drivers what are the PCN hotspots to avoid.

 We’ve monitored our PCO fleet to determine what days of the week carry the most risk and which are the busiest hours when it’s most likely to get a PCN.